Photo by Toa Heftiba on Unsplash

 Your brain contains 25% of your body’s cholesterol, and an awful lot of polyunsaturated omega-3 fats.
 If you’re still buying ‘fat-free’ and ‘low-fat’ foods you are doing your brain a great disservice – please stop!

-Fats provide structure to our brain cells and help them communicate with each other.
-Without fats the messages between brain cells are like a bad mobile phone signal, all crackly and broken up and we are at risk of mood fluctuations and depression.
+This is because fats provide structure to our brain cells and help them communicate with each other.
+Without enough of the right sorts of fats the messages between brain cells are like a bad mobile phone signal, all crackly and broken up, and there’s a knock-on effect on mood balance.

-The long-chain omega-3 fats also have anti-inflammatory actions.
+The long-chain omega-3 fats (most commonly found in oily fish) also have anti-inflammatory actions.
 Increased inflammation is associated with several mental health disorders, including depression.
 Inflammation is known to alter the balance of mood chemicals like serotonin and dopamine, and affect areas of the brain linked to motivation and perception of threat.
 Not every person with depression has increased inflammation but it is a key factor for many, making anti-inflammatory foods part of a brain-health food plan.

 Small Steps to Big Changes